 Register early to avoid disappointment of missing out.

-The ZEISS UK Young Birder Awards is a celebration of young nature enthusiasts and birdwatchers, aiming to create a network of young ornithologists for sharing skills and experiences, in collaboration with our partners.
+With the ZEISS Young Birders Awards, we would like to reward young nature enthusiasts and birdwatchers and encourage them to share their skills, creating a network of young ornithologists in collaboration with our partners.

-Apply now for your chance to win one of the fantastic prizes – including ZEISS birding packages and a Scholarship at the 2023 Cornell Young Birders weekend in Ithaca, New York!
+Apply now in your age group for a chance to win one of the great prizes such as a ZEISS Birding package or the Cameron Bespolka Scholarship to Cornell Young Birders weekend in Ithaca , New York, USA in 2024

 Born and raised in Liverpool, England, Stephen now lives and works in Malmö, Sweden.
 He is Editor of British Birds and manages Falsterbo Bird Observatory.